 Take Action to Improve Mental Health Support

 Experts agree that having robust mental health supports in place for students this school year is going to be imperative to their success, especially in light of COVID-19.
 As a PTA leader, it is important to know what your options are for improving your school community’s mental health.
-Join National PTA for a two-part webinar series to equip PTA leaders with a better understanding of what effective school-based mental health services look like and how PTAs can take action to improve mental health supports.
-The webinars will cover
+This two-part webinar series was designed to equip PTA leaders with a better understanding of what effective school-based mental health services look like and how PTAs can take action to improve mental health supports.

 Webinar 1: What it Means to Fully Support Mental Health in Schools